Rehabilitation visits are child’s play at Children’s Minnesota

 As time goes by

 Once therapy is under way, teamwork is still the key to success.
 We’re always happy to share our playbook with you.
-You’re encouraged to watch or sometimes even take part in treatment sessions.
+You’re encouraged to watch and sometimes even take part in treatment sessions.
 That way, you’ll have a better understanding of what your child’s treatment entails.

 For the best progress, your child needs to practice skills learned in therapy at home.
 We’ll show you how to help and offer advice on keeping your child motivated.
 If an activity doesn’t go well, let us know.
 Your feedback helps us fine-tune the treatment plan.
 And that helps your child be as successful as possible.

 You want your child to get the most out of rehab.
 So do we.
 By teaming up, we can help your child knock it out of the park.